Ted Strickland: Tenure

-Theft of Ohio government computer backup tape

 The theft of an Ohio government computer backup tape in June 2007 was widely reported in the media after authorities revealed that the tape contained names and Social Security numbers of 64,000 state employees, 84,000 welfare recipients, and tens of thousands of others.
 In the wake of the theft, Strickland issued an executive order to change the practices for handling state data.

-Database searches of Joe the Plumber
+Strickland signed Ohio's castle doctrine legislation in 2008, which established a presumption that a person acts in self-defense when shooting someone who unlawfully enters his or her home or occupied vehicle.
+The legislation was supported by the National Rifle Association.
+Strickland held office when a constitutional amendment passed allowing casinos to be built in Cincinnati, Cleveland, Toledo and Columbus.
+Although originally opposed to the idea of allowing such types of gambling into the state, potential revenue shortfalls caused him to consider the option.
+More so, the implementation of video lottery terminals at Ohio racetracks also was considered as a revenue source, and Strickland said for about a year that he would ask the courts to weigh in on whether the executive branch has the authority to implement slots through the Ohio Lottery Commission.

-Strickland's Director of the Ohio Department of Job and Family Services (ODJFS), Helen Jones-Kelley, was involved in the controversial Ohio database searches of Joe Wurzelbacher during the final weeks of the 2008 presidential campaign.
+Strickland's director of the Ohio Department of Job and Family Services (ODJFS), Helen Jones-Kelley, was involved in the controversial Ohio database searches of Joe Wurzelbacher during the final weeks of the 2008 presidential campaign.
 She bore ultimate responsibility for the unauthorized background checks run on Wurzelbacher, an Ohio Republican known as Joe the Plumber.
-Jones-Kelley was suspended without pay by Strickland and investigated by the Ohio gttorney ceneral.
+Jones-Kelley was suspended without pay by Strickland and investigated by the Ohio attorney general.
 She resigned in December, and Strickland appointed Douglas E. Lumpkin to replace her.